 Photosynthesis represents the biological process by which plants convert light energy into sugar to fuel plant cells.
 Comprised of two stages, one stage converts the light energy into sugar, and then cellular respiration converts the sugar to Adenosine triphosphate, known as ATP, the fuel for all cellular life.
 The conversion of unusable sunlight makes plants green.

-While the mechanisms of photosynthesis are complex, the overall reaction is as follows: carbon dioxide + sunlight + water --> glucose (sugar) + molecular oxygen (O2).
-This reaction takes place through several steps which occur during two stages, or phases: the light phase and the dark phase.
+While the mechanisms of photosynthesis are complex, the overall reaction occurs as follows: carbon dioxide + sunlight + water ---> glucose (sugar) + molecular oxygen.
+Photosynthesis takes place through several steps which occur during two stages: the light phase and the dark phase.

-A key component of the biological machinery that drives photosynthesis is the molecule chlorophyll.
-Chlorophyll is a large molecule with a special structure that enables it to capture light energy and convert it to high energy electrons, which are used during the reactions of the two phases, which ultimately produce the sugar, glucose.
+A key component that drives photosynthesis is the molecule chlorophyll.
+Chlorophyll is a large molecule with a special structure that enables it to capture light energy and convert it to high energy electrons, which are used during the reactions of the two phases to ultimately produce the sugar or glucose.

 In photosynthetic bacteria, the reaction takes place in the cell membrane and within the cell, but outside of the nucleus.
-In plants and photosynthetic protozoans (protozoans are single-celled organisms belonging to the eukaryote domain, the same domain of life which includes plants, animals and fungus), photosynthesis takes place within chloroplasts.
-Chloroplasts are a type of organelle (membrane-bound compartments, adapted for specific functions, like little organs for cells).
+In plants and photosynthetic protozoans -- protozoans are single-celled organisms belonging to the eukaryote domain, the same domain of life which includes plants, animals and fungus -- photosynthesis takes place within chloroplasts.
+Chloroplasts are a type of organelle or membrane-bound compartments, adapted for specific functions like creating the energy for plants.

 While chloroplasts exist today within other cells, such as plant cells, they have their own DNA and genes.
 Analysis of the sequence of these genes has revealed that chloroplasts evolved from independently-living photosynthetic organisms related to a group of bacteria called cyanobacteria.